-- SIFT several cups of flour back and forth between 2 large bowls 4 to 6 times.
+SIFT several cups of flour back and forth between 2 large bowls 4 to 6 times.

-- WEIGH 14 ounces of flour on a digital kitchen scale and place it in a bowl.
+    - WEIGH 396 grams of flour on a digital kitchen scale and place it in a bowl.
 If you don't have a scale, use 3 cups + 1 tablespoon of flour.
 (Measure carefully.)

     - WHISK the cream of tartar, baking soda, and salt into the flour.

     - In a separate bowl, CREAM 340 grams (1 ½ cup) sugar and butter together with an electric mixer on high for 1 ½ to 3 minutes, or until the texture progresses from sandy to creamy.
 Please note: The butter should be between 62 to 65°F (16 to 20°C).
 Colder butter could prevent cookie from spreading enough as it cooks.
 Warmer butter will cause the cookie to spread too much when baked and not give good results.
 If the butter gets too warm, refrigerate for a few minutes before creaming it.

     - BLEND the vanilla and eggs (one at a time) into the creamed sugar and mix on medium speed for 30 seconds.
 Please note: Take the eggs straight from the refrigerator before blending.
 They should be cold.

     - MIX the flour mixture into the wet ingredients.
 Use an electric mixer on low and mix until the flour is incorporated.

-- SCOOP the cookie dough with 1 or 2 tablespoon cookie scoop.
+    - SCOOP the cookie dough with a 2 tablespoon muffin scoop.

     - ROLL the cookie dough ball in the cinnamon-sugar mixture until it is completely coated.

     - REPEAT rolling the cookie dough balls and place them all on the baking sheet about 3 inches apart.

     - REMOVE silicone baking sheet from the oven and cool for 5 minutes.

     - TRANSFER the cookies to a cooling rack and allow to cool completely, about 45 minutes.

     - COOL the cookies completely.

     - STACK the cookies 4 or 5 cookies high.

     - DOUBLE WRAP the stacked cookies with plastic wrap, ensuring that the cookie is completely covered.